 84:9-14 The Baptismal Service.-In the absence of an ordained pastor, (it is customary for) the elder (to arrange with) shall request the president of the conference or local field (before) to arrange for the (administering) administration of the rite of baptism to those desiring to unite with his church.
-(See also p[p].
+(See also plp).
 61 [, 90, 93].)

+Г

-One year (\$12.95) Perpetual (\$10.50) New subscription Renew my present subscription To subscribe, check the appropriate boxes below, print your name and address clearly, and mail this form with your payment to your Adventist Book Center.
-Mall to: Review and Herald Publishing Association, 6856 Eastern Avenue NW., Washington, D.C.
-20012.
+To subscribe, check the appropriate boxes below, print your name and address clearly, and mail this form with your payment to your Adventist Book Center.
+Mail to: Review and Herald Publishing Association, 6856 Eastern Avenue NW., Washington, D.C.
+20012. ner. including the label, and send it to us.
+It you have a question about your subscription, please clip this form to your letter.
 If you're moving, please let us know six weeks before changing your address.
-Print your new address at right, citio out this entire cor- ner, including the label, and send it to us.
-If you have a question about your subscrip- tion, please clip this form to your letter.
+Print your new address at right, clip out this entire cornew address at right, clip out this entire cornew.

-city audiess name (please print)
+city address name (please print)

-state

-zib code
+į

+zip coc